tfjmp/website/content/post/2022-538P/index.md

 What is their approach/solution?
 How does it solve the problem?
 How is the solution unique and/or innovative (if it is)?
 What are the details?
 Once more you should use the paper itself as the source to help you answer these questions– but, as in previous parts, please do not just copy sections from the paper.
-Instead you should focus on paraphrasing / synopsising, and extracting the essential details.
+Instead, you should focus on paraphrasing/synopsizing, and extracting the essential details.
 Depending on the paper, you’ll probably need 5-10 sentences here.

 #### Evaluation

-How do they evaluation their solution?
+How do they evaluate their solution?
 What questions do they set out to answer?
-What does the evaluation stay about the strengths and weaknesses of their system?
+What does the evaluation say about the strengths and weaknesses of their system?
 What are the strengths and weaknesses of the evaluation itself do you think?
-A total of 3-4 sentences should suffice here – we’re looking for highlights, not a point by point reproduction of the evaluation section(s).
+A total of 3-4 sentences should suffice here – we’re looking for highlights, not a point-by-point reproduction of the evaluation section(s).
 In the rare case that there is no evaluation section, skip this part of the report.

 #### Questions for the Authors

 Imagine you’re attending a talk about this paper given by one of the authors.
 List at least 2 questions that you would like to ask.
-These should ideally be specific to the paper / research.
+These should ideally be specific to the paper/research.
 {{% /callout %}}

 ## Project

 The project must address a non-trivial problem relevant to systems security.
-The project can resolve the problem by building a system, by collecting data/carrying out experiments, by developing algorithms and proving them correct, etc. I strongly prefer that you do your project in a team of 2-4 people.
+The project can resolve the problem by building a system, collecting data/carrying out experiments, developing algorithms and proving them correct, etc. I strongly prefer that you do your project in a team of 2-4 people.
 You are encouraged to apply techniques from your main area of expertise to the topic of security (e.g., perform intrusion detection using ML techniques).

 You should plan to schedule some time to chat about your project idea with me.
-Please, do not hesitate to send me an e-mail as soon as you want to discuss.
+Please, do not hesitate to send me an e-mail as soon as you want to discuss it.

 The required project deliverables are listed below.
 Written submissions will be made through TBC and must be formatted using the [USENIX latex template](https://www.usenix.org/conferences/author-resources/paper-templates).
 - **Project Proposal Draft:**
 - **Proposal Presentation:**
-- **Proposal Peer Review:** each students will review proposal from other groups and give feedback.
+- **Proposal Peer Review:** each student will review proposals from other groups and give feedback.
 You should take this task seriously.
 - **Project Proposal:** you should incorporate feedback from the peer review process.
 I also strongly encourage you to schedule time to chat with me.
 - **Project Report Draft:**
 - **Project Presentation:** a presentation describing your project.
 I encourage you to demo your project during your talk.
 Each presentation will be followed by a QA period.
 Presentation timing details TBD.